ofajardo/pyreadr/README.md

 If you would like to effortlessly produce beautiful summary tables from pandas dataframes, take a look to [pysummaries](https://github.com/Genentech/pysummaries)

-Moving from R to Python and fighting against indentation issues?
-Missing curly braces?
-Missing the <- operator for assignment?
-Then try [PytwisteR](https://github.com/ofajardo/pytwister)!
-Python with a twist of R!
-(note: it works, but it's only a joke)

 ## Table of Contents

 - [Dependencies](#dependencies)